johnnyEmpires/pyeasylog/README.md

 # easy-py-log

-A minimal and quick setup logging module.
-Just install, import and initial and you're good to go.
+If you don't like setting up your logger each time you make a simple project, here is a quick setup of Python's logging module.
+Good for day to day scripting.
+Just install, import and a line of code, your logger will be configured and you're good to go.

 ## Installation